 Photo by Martin Christensen, Wikimedia Creative Commons.
 No edits made.

-A great Icelandic lunch choice is the "hangikjot" sandwich.
-The smoked lamb is thinly sliced and used as lunch meat served on sandwiches or traditional "flatkaka" bread.
+"Hangikjot" is usually boiled and served either hot or cold in slices, and a popular Icelandic lunch choice is the "hangikjot" sandwich.
+The smoked lamb is thinly sliced and served on sandwiches or traditional "flatkaka" bread.

 Islensk Kjotsupa - Icelandic Meat Soup

 In years past, sheep meat (as opposed to leaner lamb meat) was cut down and served in soup with sour milk, accompanied by some type of cereal such as barley, when vegetables were rare in Iceland.
-Sometimes skyr would even be added to the soup for taste.
-However, in the late 19th century, Iceland benefitted from world trade routes and started adding hearty vegetables such as potatoes and carrots in the soup, and from there, it evolved into the much-beloved classic it is today.
+Sometimes, they would even add skyr (Icelandic yogurt) to the soup for taste.

 Pylsa - Hot Dog

-Also spelled "pulsa" and often listed as the top thing to eat in Iceland, it’s made from a lamb, beef, and pork blend.
-Try "ein med ollu" (one with everything), and you’ll get the famous Icelandic hot dog with crunchy deep-fried onions, raw onions and topped with ketchup, sweet mustard, and creamy remoulade sauce.
+Try "ein med ollu" (one with everything), and you’ll get the famous Icelandic hot dog with crunchy deep-fried onions, raw onions, ketchup, sweet mustard, and creamy remoulade sauce.

-Traditional Food in Iceland
+Traditional Icelandic Food

 Photo from Wikimedia, Creative Commons, by the blanz

-Although you can find a whole range of culinary delights in Iceland, the nation has not forgotten the old ways of preparing food.
 Today, you can find traditionally cured meat in grocery stores and restaurants.
-Once a year, the midwinter festival Þorri is celebrated all over the country with feasts of traditional food, which was popular throughout Iceland's history.
+Once a year, the midwinter festival Thorrablot is celebrated all over the country with feasts of traditional food, which was popular throughout Iceland's history.

 Dutch journalist Anita Joachim enjoys a bowl of skyr with sugar and cream during a visit to Iceland in 1934.

 These Norse dishes have evolved differently in each country, with each nation having its own variation.
-But "skyr" seems to have vanished entirely in Scandinavia while flourishing in Iceland.
+But skyr seems to have vanished entirely in Scandinavia while flourishing in Iceland.
 Today, you can even find it on shelves of grocery stores around the world.

 It’s a traditional Icelandic breakfast choice but can be enjoyed as a meal at any time of the day.
 They go especially well with blueberries, giving you a great blend of protein and antioxidants.